- Posted by Air Conditioning Installers London

 The cordless design of the HydroShot enables to user to use anything from a pond to a bucket as a water source so that you don’t have to be connected to a tap or hose output.

-In this tutorial, we at ECS are going to show you how to use the Worx HydroShot to clean the air conditioning condenser unit so that you have the knowledge on how to maintain it regularly.
+In this tutorial done by one of our team members, we at ECS are going to show you how to use the Worx HydroShot to clean the air conditioning condenser unit so that you have the knowledge on how to maintain it regularly.
 This not only can save you money but it allows the unit to run at its full capacity without “choking” itself and having to use more power to compensate for inefficiency.
 Although we offer Air Conditioning Repair, it’s always best to maintain your split air conditioning condenser to ensure maximum efficiency and reliability.

 Charge It Up